MEPritchard/EduPerformance/README.md

 # Actionable Items Math:
-  Do:Extra paid classes.
-Within the sub-group, students in the extra_paid_classes catagory have a small statistical advantaged in math scores.
+  **Do:Extra paid classes.
+Within the sub-group, students in the extra_paid_classes category have a small statistical advantage in math scores.**

-  Do Not: Have class_failures.
-What can faculty and parents do to reduce class failures?
+  **Do Not: Have class_failures.
+What can faculty and parents do to reduce class failures?**

 # Actionable Items Portuguese:
-  Do: Score well early.
-Scoring high on grade 1 has a high correlation to scoring similarly on grade final.
+  **Do: Score well early.
+Scoring high on grade 1 has a high correlation to scoring similarly on grade final.**

-  Do Not: Miss class.
-Absences in a language class has small but significantly larger impact on grade scores when compared to math.
+  **Do Not: Miss class.
+Absences in a language class has small but significantly larger impact on grade scores when compared to math.**

 # Next meeting topics:
   What can parents, students and faculty do to reduce class failures?
   What can parents, students and faculty do to mitigate lost learning from Portuguese absences?

 # Potential issues:
   A deeper dive should be conducted between sex and Portuguese grades.
-Sex has an equvilant negative correleation as absences to Portuguese grade scores.
+Sex has an equivalent negative correlation as absences to Portuguese grade scores.
 There could be a bias.
-In an effort to improve math score school choice reason could be examined.
-This is a categorical column had a small emergence in the lowest scoring students.
+  In an effort to improve math scores, school choice reasons could be examined.
+This categorical column had a small emergence in the lowest scoring students.
 More environmental factors could be scrutinized.

 # Comparative Study:
   What is going on with the top 25%?
 Curiously there is an inverse relationship within the created sample between grade_1 .._2 .._final_math and grade_1 ..2.._final_protuguese which is contrary to the entire group.
   Is there a combination of parameters that would be most likely to put someone in the bottom 25 of each grade?

 # Things to explore:
   It appears that 75 absences may be an outlier but several other students also increase the std deviation of this metric.
 Meet with the team to understand what circumstances create this data.
-What extra classes are being taken by the students in the low scoring catagory.
+  What extra classes are being taken by the students in the low scoring category.
 Extra classes did not have such a powerful effect on the overall population.
-School support had roughly .2 correlation to grade_1 in both Math and Portuguese broadly but non existent in this sub-sample.
+  School support had roughly .2 correlation to grade_1 in both Math and Portuguese broadly but non-existent in this sub-sample.